1911 Glasgow Tradeston by-election

-The turnout was substantially down in the general election, meaning that while White won the seat for the Liberals with a massive swing of 17.6%, he received fewer votes than Corbett had.
+The turnout was substantially down on the general election, meaning that while White won the seat for the Liberals with a massive swing of 17.6%, he received fewer votes than Corbett had.

 Due to the outbreak of war, the subsequent general election did not take place until 1918.
 The Unionist Henderson was the endorsed candidate of the Coalition Government and won comfortably.
 After losing Glasgow Tradeston, White briefly joined the Labour party and stood as a Labour candidate on two occasions.